VirusTotal/yara/docs/capi.rst

   your rules contains very short or very common strings like ``01 02`` or ``FF FF FF FF``.
 The limit is defined by ``YR_MAX_STRING_MATCHES`` in *./include/yara/limits.h*

+.. c:macro:: ERROR_BLOCK_NOT_READY

+  Next memory block to scan is not ready; custom iterators may return this.